holoviz/holoviz/doc/installation.rst

 You can then launch the notebook server and client::

-   > cd pyviz-examples/tutorial
+   > cd pyviz-examples
    > jupyter notebook

 A browser window with a Jupyter Notebook instance should now open, letting you select and execute each notebook.
-You can start with the ones in the "notebooks" subdirectory, as these show how to use the others in the "exercises" directory along with the applications in the "apps" directory.
-The first notebook to load is the index page ``index.ipynb``, which makes it simple to load each of the others.
+You can start with the ones in the "tutorial" subdirectory, as these show how to use the others in the "tutorial/exercises" directory along with the applications in the "tutorial/apps" directory.
+Begin with ``index.ipynb``, which makes it simple to load each of the others.

 If you don't see the notebook appear (e.g. on some OS X versions), you may need to cut and paste the URL from the console output manually.